qiuyue1993/Notes/NLP/note-nlp_01_word_embedding.md

 - Top Conference: ACL
 - Someone said that " *Image and Sound is kind of low level data* "
 - However, language is highly abstract
--  **To use NN, the first biggest problem is how to represent language data**
+-  **To use NN, the core problem is how to represent language data**

 ---
 ### Categories of NLP Representation